Is it worth taking GCSE Triple Science?

 How much GCSE is Triple Science worth?

-How is triple science GCSE is different from double science GCSE?
+How is triple science GCSE different from double science GCSE?

 Conclusion